 Except where it is shown to be elsewhere, the center of the U.S. Army Corps of Engineers navigation channel will be the boundary between Tennessee and Missouri.

-Sportfishing licenses from either state are recognized in all of Calderwood Reservoirwhile fishing from a boat and in that portion of Slickrock Creek which constitutes the boundary between the two states.
-See Region 4 Reservoir Regulations for regulations on Calderwood Reservoir and Slickrock Creek.
+Sportfishing licenses from either state are recognized in all of Calderwood Reservoir while fishing from a boat and in that portion of Slickrock Creek which constitutes the boundary between the two states.
+See Region 4 and Trout Regulations for regulations on Calderwood Reservoir and Slickrock Creek, respectively.

 South Holston Reservoir: Tennessee residents may purchase an annual South Holston Reservoir License (Type 063) to fish the VA portion of South Holston Reservoir.
 Virginia residents can purchase a similar license from VDGIF to fish the TN portion of the reservoir.
 Anglers that are not TN or VA residents must abide by the state boundary line unless they purchase other appropriate fishing licenses from both states.